BlackIkeEagle/blog.herecura.eu/content/blog/2020-06-16-openlitespeed-vs-apache-vs-nginx/index.md

 terms of performance to the webservers we usually use.
 We are mostly interested in how it compares to Apache httpd and Nginx.

+> After this blogpost was posted, the nice people of Litespeedtech reached out
+> to verify some things.
+They found there is a big difference between siege and
+> other stress test tools.
+So I'll run the tests again with an updated siege
+> configuration and see if it makes a huge difference.
+Once the new tests are
+> completed, the blogpost will be updated and thisone will stay available for
+> reference.

 <!--more-->

 ## Goals